 - A-Team Firing: The gunfight at the end of SYLS.
 (To a degree; people do actually get shot.)

 - The sheriff criticizes his love interest for actually shooting to kill.
-Also, despite the deaths the number of enemies is the same after the fight as before it, and the bodies disappear from where they fell.
+Also, despite the deaths the number of enemies is the same after the fight as before it, even though the bodies don't disappear from where they fell.

 - Boom Town: In the first film, caused by a gold rush.